Welcome to the Year 7 section of the school website.

 Every member of the Year 7 team can be contacted via the main school number 0208 300 5665.

 The Transition to Secondary School

-Staff at Hurstmere are here to support pupils as they make their way through the school.
-We offer a range of support from informal discussions with pupils to more structured interventions such as Peer Mentoring.
-We are eager to help our students and rely on open communications to ensure we can quickly deal with any issues that may arise.
+We are eager to support our pupils and rely on open communication to ensure we can quickly deal with any issues that may arise.
 Please contact your son’s Form Tutor in the first instance if you have something you wish to discuss with us.

 Important events for Year 7

 Parents Information Meeting – Thursday 2nd September 2021

 Year 7 Welcome Evening – Thursday 30th September 2021